-HDX MediaStream Flash Redirection enables Adobe Flash content to play locally on user devices, providing users with high definition audio and video playback, without increasing bandwidth requirements.
+HDX MediaStream Flash Redirection enables Adobe Flash content to play locally on user devices.
+This feature provides users with high definition audio and video playback, without increasing bandwidth requirements.

 - 1. Verify that your user device meets the feature requirements.
-For more information, see System requirements. - 2.
-Add the following parameters to the [WFClient] section of wfclient.ini (for all connections made by a specific user) or to the [Client Engine\Application Launching] section of All\\\Regions.ini (for all users of your environment): - HDXFlashUseFlashRemoting=Ask: Never; Always
+For more information, see System requirements. - Add the following parameters to the [WFClient] section of wfclient.ini (for all connections made by a specific user).
+Or, add to the [Client Engine\Application Launching] section of All \\\Regions.ini (for all users of your environment): - HDXFlashUseFlashRemoting=Ask: Never; Always